 This year we will have diverse workshops which will cover exciting topics on leadership, networking, accessibility, diversity, as well as art and tech tips and tricks!
-We will announce workshop schedule in beginning of October, meanwhile delighted to introduce you to the brilliant minds behind them!
+Meet the brilliant minds behind them.

 Meet our workshop-facilitators <3